Tent carpets can appear to be an expensive luxury add-on, but are they worth the money? We think so. Read this to find out why.

 provides additional insulation

-The carpet actually forms an important function as it provides additional insulation from the ground.
-Unbeknown to most, you can loose a lot of heat through the ground, and is why it is particularly important to insulate the floor in your sleeping area in the cooler months.
+The carpet is essential as it provides additional insulation from the ground.
+Unbeknown to most, you can lose a lot of heat through the ground, which is why insulating the floor in your sleeping area in the cooler months is particularly important.

-We usually set up a porch or storm shelter by the main door and insist all shoes remain outside, and also have a few cheap rubber mats in the door way to make getting shoes on and off easier and less muddy.
+We usually set up a porch or storm shelter by the main door, insist all shoes remain outside, and have a few cheap rubber mats in the doorway to make getting shoes on and off easier and less muddy.

-We also have a cheap dust pan and brush in our camping kit.
-You might think that these 'rules' sound too much like home, but people are used to them and it's not much hassle.
-The result though is a very nice inner sanctum.
+We also have a cheap dustpan and brush in our camping kit.
+You might think these 'rules' sound too much like home, but the kids are used to them, and it's not much hassle.
+The result is a lovely inner sanctum to the tent.

 Alternatives to buying a carpet

-The plastic backed picnic rugs are smaller versions of the tent carpets, however these are only really a temporary solution.
+The plastic-backed picnic rugs are smaller versions of the tent carpets.
+However, these are only temporary solutions.
 Quality tent carpets are thicker and last longer.

-If you're just camping the odd night in summer then a tent carpet is probably not worth it.
-However, if you want to extend your season, camp longer, or just make your tent better, then we recommend investing in one.
+If you're camping the odd night in summer, then a tent carpet is probably not worth it.
+However, if you want to extend your season, camp longer, or improve your tent, we recommend investing in one.